Profile

 Can I prepare Prague ham baps in advance?

-What type of bread is best for making baps with Prague ham?
+What bread works best for Prague ham baps?

 🏛️ History and Tradition